 Gross Weight and Net Weight: The Key Differences and Why They Matter

-In the realms of retail, logistics, and shipping, distinguishing between gross weight and net weight will save significant resources and effort.
-While these terms are often considered technical jargon, their nuances impact expenses, product marketing, and even consumer relations.
+In the ever-evolving landscape of retail, logistics, and shipping, accurately distinguishing between gross weight and net weight can optimise costs, enhance efficiency, and ensure compliance.
+While these terms might seem like technical jargon, their implications impact freight expenses, product marketing, and even regulatory adherence.
+With the rapid advancements in supply chain technology and sustainability trends in 2025, understanding these concepts is more vital than ever.

 What is Gross Weight?
 (GW)